Vendiel/daresay-a11y/posts/descriptive-titles.md

 ---
 id: descriptive-titles
-title: All pages should have unique and descriptive titles
+title: Pages should have unique and descriptive titles
 tags:
   - Text
   - Markup